 Bioplastic packaging made from bio-based polymers has a large potential impact on both food systems and waste management systems worldwide.
 As plastic pollution is a global problem, the solution needs to be developed with a global context and cannot be isolated to one region or country.
 This requires close collaboration of research team members on both sides of the Atlantic to work on a solution to bioplastics that is viable and scalable to multiple locales.
-We will engage stakeholders throughout the supply chain who are impacted by the production, use, and end-of-life management of bioplastic packaging, including those who are normally excluded from design and decision-making processes across three continents.
+We will engage stakeholders throughout the supply chain who influence and/or are impacted by the production, use, and end-of-life management of bioplastic packaging, including those who are normally excluded from design and decision-making processes across three continents.

 Through this project that will take place over the next two years, we plan to explore the following research questions: